No departure dates available for booking

 What's not included

-- meals and drinks where not specified
+Food and drinks where not specified

-- all the extras you'll want to buy and manage to stuff into your backpack :);
+All the extras you'll want to buy and manage to stuff into your backpack :);

 - Anything not mentioned in the "What's included" section